Tourists from all over the world flock to this

 The official China Government Travel Office

 is recommended for trips into Vietnam of a short duration.
-These all-inclusive trips are bookable from Nanning, and
+These all-inclusive trips are bookable from Nanning.

 So I finally connected with the Chinese Opera Singer,